Real Estate: Successful Brokerages Leverage Technology to Help Agents

-I don't know where your opinion lies, but I believe the days of this business model are numbered, and coming to an end sooner than many might believe.
-It simply isn't consumer-friendly, and we no longer control listing information to the point that we don't need to care.
+The days of the traditional real estate brokerage are numbered and coming to an end sooner than many might believe.
+It simply isn't consumer-friendly, and they no longer control listing information.

 Using the Internet to Connect to the Local Consumer

-"Real estate is local."
-How many times have you heard it, or said it?
-It isn't going to change unless they find a way to move land.
-Then, we look at the Internet and its global reach.
-How do these two factors influence each other, and how can we make them work together for success?
-The big player brokerages and franchises are furiously creating huge websites at corporate/franchise level.
-They are driving visitors to the site, and in a variety of ways generating leads that are passed down to the local offices, there divided again, and passed finally to an agent.
+The big brokerages and franchises are furiously creating huge websites at corporate/franchise level.
+They are driving visitors to the site and in a variety of ways generating leads that are passed down to the local offices, there divided again, and passed finally to an agent.

-I see the most successful Internet real estate website lead generation to be less top-down, and a lot more broad-based.
-Whether with regular sites or blogs, the large brokerages and franchises need to create web presence at agent level in the local markets.
-They need to train agents and solicit their input of content for these sites.
+The large brokerages and franchises, however, need to create a web presence at agent level in the local markets.
+They need to train agents and solicit their input on content for these sites.

 Office and Contact-Prospect Management